-In addition to the cash awards, the C3.ai DTI awards provide recipients with significant cloud computing, supercomputing, data, and software resources.
+In addition to the awards, C3.ai DTI provides recipients with cloud computing, supercomputing, data, and software resources.
 This will include unlimited use of the C3 AI Suite and access to the Blue Waters supercomputer at NCSA.

-Multidisciplinary and multi-institution projects will be favored.
-Recipients will be encouraged to conduct breakthrough research and to pursue and establish larger research projects with federal and other funding sources.
+Multidisciplinary and multi-institution projects are favored.
+Recipients are encouraged to conduct breakthrough research and to pursue and establish larger research projects with federal and other funding sources.

-Award recipients will disseminate the results of their research during the award period, and all research results, methods, and algorithms, including algorithms and software from their research, will be made freely available in the public domain (non-exclusive royalty-free).
+Award recipients are expected to disseminate the results of their research during the award period, and all research results, methods, and algorithms, including algorithms and software, are made available in the public domain (non-exclusive royalty-free).

-C3.ai DTI will provide $750,000 per year to each of UC Berkeley and UIUC to support C3.ai DTI Visiting Scholars at each of their respective campuses.
-These funds will support 6-10 person-years each year.
-Visiting scholars will include distinguished researchers chosen from all over the world, who will conduct collaborative research, teach, and publish substantive works contributing to the new digital transformation science.
+C3.ai DTI is providing $750,000 per year to both University of California, Berkeley and University of Illinois at Urbana-Champaign to support six to 10 Visiting Scholars at their respective campuses.
+Visiting Scholars are distinguished professors and researchers from around the world, who will conduct collaborative research, teach, and publish works contributing to the new Science of Digital Transformation.

-C3.ai DTI will make annual awards – including up to 10 competitive awards of up to $50,000 each – to faculty at member institutions to develop undergraduate and graduate-level curricula that teach the emerging field of Digital Transformation Science.
-Course topics will include AI and IoT techniques, cybersecurity, privacy, ethics, and robust machine learning.
+C3.ai DTI annually makes up to 10 competitive awards of up to $50,000 each to faculty at member institutions, to develop undergraduate and graduate level courses that teach Digital Transformation Science.
+Example course topics include AI and IoT techniques, cybersecurity, privacy, ethics, and robust machine learning.

-The C3.ai DTI Visiting Scholars will be required to teach at least one self-contained course module (15-30 hours podium time that will be recorded and curated) to be webcast to the Consortium Partners and Industry Partners.
-Scholars will also be expected to teach one industry-oriented short course.
-Distance learning curricula (such as Coursera or edX) will be encouraged.
+C3.ai DTI Visiting Scholars are required to teach at least one course module (15-30 hours podium time) to be webcast to Consortium Partners and Industry Partners.
+Scholars are also expected to teach one Industry Short Course.
+Distance learning curricula (on platforms such as Coursera or edX) are encouraged.

 Data Analytics Platform

-C3.ai DTI will host an elastic cloud, big data, development, and operating platform, including the C3 AI Suite hosted in a Microsoft Azure instance, for the purpose of supporting C3.ai DTI research, curriculum development, and classwork.
-UC Berkeley and UIUC will provide additional scientific computing resources, including use of the National Center for Supercomputing Applications (NCSA) Blue Waters supercomputer at UIUC and Lawrence Berkeley National Laboratory’s National Energy Research Scientific Computing Center (NERSC).
+C3.ai DTI hosts an elastic cloud, big data, development, and operating platform, including the C3 AI Suite running on Microsoft Azure, to support C3.ai DTI research, curriculum development, and classwork.
+UC Berkeley and UIUC are providing additional scientific computing resources, including use of the National Center for Supercomputing Applications (NCSA) Blue Waters supercomputer and Lawrence Berkeley National Laboratory’s National Energy Research Scientific Computing Center (NERSC).

-These resources will be available to award recipients to conduct research on the development of AI machine learning algorithms, data security techniques, and cyber security methodologies related specifically to AI and IoT.
-The AI/Machine Learning and Data Analytics platform will also serve as an instructional and research platform for Digital Transformation Science courses.
+These resources are available to award recipients to conduct research on the development of AI machine learning algorithms, data security techniques, and cybersecurity methodologies.
+The Data Analytics Platform also serves as an instructional and research tool for Digital Transformation Science courses.

 Resources available to C3.ai DTI from National Center for Supercomputing Applications include: